-Metodios is the oldest known Croatian book which contained conclusions of the Duvno Sabor in the year 753 on the organisation of Croatian state.
-Its name and contents is preserved in old Croatian chronicles.
+Metodios is the oldest known Croatian book which contained conclusions of the Duvno Sabor in the year 753 on the organisation of the Croatian state.
+Its name and contents are preserved in old Croatian chronicles.

 „Should anyone wish to fully know the orders that were made, and borders that were drawn, and names of the lands, he should take the books that remained with the Croats and reside with them, and their name is Metodios.“ (Croatian Chronicle)

 The meaning of the name Metodios is Order of administration (D. Mandić).
 It is called Rationale in the Latin translation of the Croatian Chronicle by Marko Marulić, the father of Croatian literature, in 1510.
 Metodios was a collection of Early Croatian laws (L. Jelić), a kind of Croatian Corpus Iuris Civilis (Z. Kulundžić).

 What is Metodios METODOS is an internet collection of formalised and transferable knowledge about Croatia, presented through the main topics.
 Inspired by the original Metodios, which codified the key organisational issues of Croatian state in the early Middle Ages, the New Metodios has a mission to standardise the key spiritual determinants of contemporary Croatia, in the form of fundamental knowledge about its history, culture, society and state.
 According to standard theory of knowledge management, the concepts of explicit and formalised knowledge are identical and transferable by definition.
 Fundamental knowledge that is presented through the main topics of Metodios, must comply with stronger requirements of formalisation and transferability, in the following sense:

 Formalisation: Assumes completeness (full assessment of certain topic, which is not partial, limited or doubtful) and conciseness (reduction to essential and focus on important, without unnecessary loss of attention to less important details), as well as harmonious balance of these two requirements.